Last Updated on March 22, 2021 by Julia Wilson

 - Thoracentesis is the removal of fluid from the pleural cavity using a needle.
-This provides your veterinarian with fluid which should be examined to determine the type of fluid present and relieves pressure on the lungs, making breathing easier.
+This provides your veterinarian with fluid that can be evaluated to determine the type of fluid present and relieves pressure on the lungs, making breathing easier.

 - Thyroid function tests to determine if the cause is due to hyperthyroidism.

 - Arterial blood pressure to check for hypertension.